 Where Did Dry January Originate?

 Dry January is a relatively new tradition, which began in 2013 as a public health campaign in England by Alcohol Change UK.
 That year about 4,000 people participated in not drinking for the month, and the vast majority reported more socially responsible drinking patterns months later.
-By 2018, over 4 million worldwide participated in this practice.
+By 2020, over 4 million worldwide participated in this practice, including one in five Americans.
 Some even will have friends and family sponsor them, so they’ll go dry for charity.
 Some of them even take the challenge one step further and take a 3-month sober spring, or even choose to abstain from alcohol for a year or forever.

 What are Some of the Long-Term Benefits of Not Drinking for a While?